award

 What Are Wage Disputes About?

-1. When an employee works overtime, and their employer refuses to pay them.
+1. Unpaid Overtime: An employee works overtime hours, but their employer refuses to pay the required overtime rate.

-4. When employees are paid the minimum wage set by the state.
-In California, the minimum wage is $14.00 In Nevada, the minimum wage is $8.00
+4. Minimum Wage Violations: Employees are paid less than the state-mandated minimum wage.
+In California, the minimum wage is $14.00 per hour, while in Nevada, it is $8.00 per hour.

-7. When a former employee is not paid their severance.
+7. Severance Pay Issues: A former employee is not paid their agreed-upon severance pay upon termination.

 What Type of Employee Can File a Wage Dispute Lawsuit?